adepreis/BzzML/README.md

 ## Dataset

-In the `/data` folder, you can find ... <!-- are we allowed to share dataset or should we ask the user to download it by itself ? (requires a Kaggle account) --> ?
+In the `/data` folder, you can find the `/image` folder where you should place the dataset images. <!-- I guess we are not allowed to share the dataset (requires a Kaggle account to be downloaded) and should ask the user to download it by itself. -->

 The used image dataset has been shared by [Ivan Felipe Rodriguez](kaggle.com/ivanfel) under _Honey Bee pollen_ [kaggle repository](https://www.kaggle.com/ivanfel/honey-bee-pollen) in the framework of the following publication :